MixPayProtocol/legacy2.developers.mixpay.me/content/guides/integration/using-js-plugin.md

 ## JS Plugin vs Paylink

-Compare to Paylink, MixPay JS plugin is running on your own page, you can have more control over it.
+Compared to Paylink, the MixPay JS plugin runs on your page; you can have more control over it.
 For example:

-- Customize the UI;
+- Customise the UI;
-- Use the plugin's callback function or `hide()`  and `show()` method to customize the logic.
+- Use the plugin's callback function or `hide()`  and `show()` method to customise the logic.

-The disadvantage of the JS Plugin is when MixPay new feature is added, you have to manually update the JS plugin.
+The disadvantage of the JS Plugin is that when MixPay new feature is added, you must manually update the JS plugin.

 ## Source Code